 The Billroth I procedure for control of peptic ulcer should include vagotomy (Plates 16, 17, and 18) as well as a hemigastrectomy.
 The stomach is transected at the third vein on the lesser curvature and on the greater curvature where the gastroepiploic arterial blood supply is nearest the greater curvature (Plate 23, Figure 1).
 These anatomic landmarks ensure a complete antrectomy with control of the hormonal phase of gastric secretion.

 As shown on Plates 23, 24, and 25, the duodenum and stomach are mobilized.
 A modified Furniss clamp is placed across the duodenum at the appropriate level, and a purse-string suture of monofilament polypropylene on a straight needle is introduced (Figure 1).
 This automatically creates a purse string on the duodenal stump.
 The duodenum is divided and the previously selected site for division of the stomach should be cleared of fat in order to ensure good approximation of the anterior and posterior walls of the stomach by the noncutting linear stapler (TA 90).
-The longer staples are usually needed for the ...
+The longer staples are usually needed for the thick walls of the stomach.
+Any ...